1

 The functional aspect of an ecosystem includes:

-A. Only biotic factors
+B. Only abiotic factors

-B. Energy flow and nutrient cycling
+C. Energy flow and nutrient cycling

-D. Only abiotic factors
+D. Only biotic factors

 Correct Answer: Energy flow and nutrient cycling